-According to the World Health Organization (WHO), hundreds of millions of people suffer worldwide from a chronic respiratory disease.
-235 million people have asthma and 64 million people have COPD while millions of others suffer from other often-undiagnosed chronic respiratory diseases.
+According to the World Health Organization (WHO), hundreds of millions of people suffer worldwide from a chronic respiratory disease: 235 million people have asthma and 64 million people have COPD, while millions of others suffer from other often-undiagnosed chronic respiratory diseases.

-1) What disease will you use the device for?
+1) What disease is the nebulizer for?

-The key factor that determines where the aerosol droplets will deposit when inhaling and hence what part of the respiratory tract will be treated, is the droplet size.
-Larger particles will deposit on the upper airways while smaller particles will deposit in the lower airways.
-It is therefore important to select the nebulizer that delivers the particle size that is adapted to the type of disease to be treated.
+Different respiratory diseases involve different parts of the respiratory system.
+The key factor that determines where the aerosol droplets will be deposited into when inhaled, and hence which part of the respiratory tract will be treated, is the droplet or particle size.
+Larger medication particles are deposited into the upper airways.
+A common cold (or rhinitis) and chronic sinusitis are examples of upper respiratory diseases.
+Smaller medication particles are deposited into the lower airways.
+COPD, bronchitis and bronchiolitis are examples of lower respiratory diseases.
+It is therefore important to select a nebulizer that delivers the right particle size for the type of the respiratory disease to be treated.

-2) Who will be using the device?
+2) Who will be using the nebulizer?

-3) Where will the device be used?
+3) Where and how often will the nebulizer be used?